Mahmood Nikbakhtzadeh

 Dr. Nikbakhtzadeh is actively engaged in research and oversees two laboratories: the Vector Behavior Lab and The Mosquito Rearing Facility.

-If you have an interest in his research, feel free to reach out to him directly.
+If you have an interest in his research, feel free to contact him directly.

 Links to some of Dr. Nikbakhtzadeh's publications: